- Chart

 Overview

-The ProShares UltraShort Real Estate (SRS) seeks daily investment results, before fees and expenses, that correspond to two times the inverse (-2x) of the daily performance of the Dow Jones U.S. Real Estate Index.
-It is designed for sophisticated investors who understand the risks associated with seeking daily inverse leveraged investment results and intend to actively monitor and manage their investments.
+ProShares UltraShort Real Estate (SRS) is an exchange-traded fund seeking to deliver twice the inverse daily performance of the Dow Jones U.S. Real Estate Index.
+It is designed for sophisticated investors who understand the risks of inverse and leveraged ETFs and are looking to profit from or hedge against a decline in the real estate sector.

 Reputation and Reliability